+44 (0)20 7605 4123 Student Login

 After we receive a booking, the following procedure takes place:

 2. All PCQs are studied by a courses manager on receipt and if there is any reason to query course suitability they will contact the client or agent, telephoning the individual participant if necessary.
+If a CP’s level seems to be borderline or unsuitable, we arrange a zoom call to check in more detail.
+This limits the chance of someone booking a course that is unsuitable for them.

-4. Every CP gets a written weekly timetable.
+3. Every CP gets a written weekly timetable.
 On all courses, a CP has a provisional timetable by Tuesday morning after discussion with their trainer to ensure that the provisional plan meets their needs.
 A finalised copy is given to all CPs on a Friday as a written record of work covered that week.

-7. CPs on weekly courses receive a Learner Plan through their online portal every Friday.
+5. CPs on weekly courses receive a Learner Plan through their online portal every Friday.
 This is completed by their trainer and specifically looks at the progress made and suggested areas for continued improvement.
 CPs on a longer course will receive a Learner Plan in their first week and the final week of the course block so that they can specifically monitor their progress.

-8. Whether or not they are teaching the CP for the next course (the next week or the next month, depending on circumstances) all trainers do an end of course handover for the next trainer.
+6. Whether or not they are teaching the CP for the next course (the next week or the next month, depending on circumstances) all trainers do an end of course handover for the next trainer.
 This is designed to ensure that the continuing programme has coherence and also to help us gauge progress over the course of their stay.

 Quality Control policy